 You can’t select the beneficiary

-With mortgage insurance, your premiums remain the same throughout — but not the death benefit.
+With mortgage insurance, your monthly premium payments remain the same throughout — but not the death benefit.
 The payout amount matches your outstanding debt.
 So as you pay off the mortgage, the death benefit gets reduced.

-You essentially pay the same monthly premiums, but for a declining amount of coverage
+You essentially pay the same monthly insurance premiums, but for a declining amount of coverage

 It covers only one financial need